LennoxSears/Personal-Website-Design/README.md

 ## Project title
-Lennox's personnel website
+Lennox's personal website

 ## Motivation
-Its a personnel website of myself(as a designer and programmer)
+Its a personal website of myself(as a designer and programmer)

 ## Screenshots
 ![Screenshots](./img/personnelWeb-min.gif)